 Everybody is different.
-This seems intuitively obvious.
-But why then, do most training programs and advice start with the premise that "this worked for someone else, it should work for you"?
-Even when advice targets a group of similar athletes, there is still a broad assumption that everyone in that category is equivalent in skill and the advice will work well.
-But within a category of experience, skills are typically quite different.
+This seems obvious.
+Then why do most training programs and advice start with this premise – “it worked for someone else, it should work for you”?
+Even when advice targets a group of similar athletes, there is still a broad assumption that everyone in that category is equivalent.
+They may be in one way (e.g., age or years of experience), but in every other way they are likely quite different.
 Everyone comes with their own strengths and weaknesses.
-Consider that:
+Consider this:

 - You have unique physiology, reasons for running, lifestyle and preferences.

-- You have genetic potential which may be limited by the size of your bones, limb length, muscle leverage, etc.
+- You have genetic potential which is characterized by the size of your bones, limb length, muscle leverage, etc.

-- You have had unique prior experiences, environment, and diet.
+- You have had your own unique prior experiences, environment, and diet.

-There is no chance that you are the same as anyone else much less a group of people.
-We will all respond to physical and mental challenges differently.
+There is no chance that you are the same as anyone else.
 Two people with similar builds, age and experience may respond completely differently to the same training run, strength training routine or running shoes.
 One may have experience running in the heat, the other not so much.
-One may have an injury history that impacts their running, the other duck feet, and so on.
-We also change over time, get better at some things, worse at others, change our nutrition or environment, etc. What worked for us at one time may not anymore.
-How can we know if something is effective for us at a particular point in time?
+One may have an injury history that impacts their running, the other duck feet.
+We get better at some things and worse at others over time.
+We change our nutrition and environment.
+What worked for us at one point may not anymore.
+How can we know if an exercise is effective for us?

 For example, a pebble in your shoe is very unlikely to assess well.
-Your brain can predict that left unattended, the pebble will likely cause harm.
+Your brain can predict that over time the pebble will likely cause harm.
 You will likely perceive pain and a reduction in performance until you fix the problem.
-But, that's going to be pretty common for everyone.
+That response is going to be pretty common for everyone.
 Now imagine two people wearing the same make of shoe.
-It may be perfect for one runner and awful for the other.
-And neither may be able to cognitively perceive the difference.
+The shoes may be perfect for one runner and awful for the other.
+Neither runner may be able to cognitively perceive the difference.
 However, their non-conscious brains will perceive the difference and the shoes will assess differently for each.

 - Find the best warm up